Misfits-Rebels-Outcasts/ShaderMuse/README.md

 Note : The val (float3) is not just a single value.
 It is a 3D vector that represents the sampled value of each of the components Red, Green , Blue of the final color that is returned

 Note : To zoom out the image, we simply multiply the sampling coordinates by 1.4 for each iteration.
-So if we originally sample at the uv coordinates 0.0 to 1.0, the next iteration will be sampled at 0.0 to 1.4
+So, if we originally sample at the uv coordinates 0.0 to 1.0, the next iteration will be sampled at 0.0 to 1.4

 #### Animation